bcgov/CITZ-HybridWorkplace/README.md

 ## Mongo Configuration

-To change the name of the database you must change the current database name 'TheNeighborhood' in the following files: ./mongo/init/create-db.js , ./mongo/init/init-db.sh , .env
+To change the name of the database you must change the current database name 'TheNeighbourhood' in the following files: ./mongo/init/create-db.js , .env

+## Removing Local MongoDB Data

+To 'RESET' your local database, delete everything inside the ./mongo/data directory.

 ## Env Variable Configuration